KeramKeram/FTXModbusTcpViewer/README.md

 # FTXModbusTcpViewer
 Very easy viewer for modbus. <b> PROGRAM WAS TESTED USING PYMODUS.
 NO WARRANTY IS WORKING WITH OTHER SOFTWARE</b>.
-Program is still in active development, but currently is able to read and write registers from modbus server and show them on screen.
+Program is able to read and write registers from modbus server and show them on screen.

 # Build
-Build tested only on Linux.
-run build script:
+Program is working only on Linux. run build script:

 ```